oussama-tahri/Digital-Banking/README.md

 ## Getting Started

-To run the Digital Banking Application locally, follow these steps:
+To run the Digital Banking Application locally, follow the instructions below:

 1. Clone the repository from [GitHub](https://github.com/oussama-tahri/Digital-Banking.git).
 2. Configure the backend by updating the necessary configuration files, such as database settings and API endpoints.